matthiasmullie/mullie.eu/_posts/2014-11-12-why-your-code-doesnt-scale.md

 # Cache

 The magic bullet!
 Well, not really, but it can be incredibly helpful.
 Caching is storing the result of an expensive operation where it is known that the result will again be the same the next time.
+Like storing the result of a call to an external API into your database.
+Or storing the result of some expensive query or computation to memcached.

-If you have a social network & store all friend connections in the database, there's no point in querying the database for someone's friends every single time.
-That list won't change at any given time, so you can store a static copy of it in cache & serve it from there the next time.
-Once a user gains a new friend, you can invalidate his cached friends list so that we then have to get the new version from the database next.
+If you have a CNS & store all pages in the database, there's no point in getting that navigation from your database on every single page request.
+It won't just change at any given time, so you can simply store a static copy of it in cache.
+Once a new page it added to the navigation, we can just purge/invalidate that cache so that the next time, we'll be fetching the updated navigation from storage.
 Which can then again be cached...

 Cache can come in many forms: a memcached or redis server, disk cache, temporary cache in memory...
 All that matters is that reading the result from it is faster than executing it again.

+Not that introducing caching will increase the complexity of your codebase.
+Not only do you now have to read & write data from & to multiple places, you also need to make sure they're in sync and data in your cache gets updated or invalidated when data in your storage changes.

 # Network